wp-plugins/dandyid-services/readme.txt

 **Rev 1.1.3**  2009-Jan-12

-* Change cache refresh interval from once every 24 hours to once every 2 hours.
+* Change the cache refresh interval from every 24 hours to every 2 hours.
-* During a refresh, the plugin retrieves the list of DandyID services, and stores them to the WordPress database.
+* During a refresh, the plugin retrieves the list of DandyID services, and stores them in the WordPress database.

 **Rev 1.1.2**  2009-Jan-10

-* Reduced font size of "Powered by DandyID" line to be 75% of inherited font size.
+* Reduced the font size of "Powered by DandyID" line.

 **Rev 1.1.1**  2009-Jan-09